MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 ## Adding inbuilt Unity packages

-In this section, you will install Unity's inbuilt AR Foundation, ARCore XR Plugin, and ARKit XR Plugin packages required to support Android and iOS devices.
+In this section, you will install Unity inbuilt AR Foundation, ARCore XR Plugin, and ARKit XR Plugin packages required to support Android and iOS devices.

 Make sure you install the correct version of these Unity packages as listed below: